-The colours of each block are pretty consistent within each block, but not all blocks have the same colour: the ones we have range from a pale yellow/orange, to coral, to some more pink(ish), and some more orangey-brown.
+The colours of each block are fairly consistent within each block, but not all blocks have the same colour.
+Block colours vary from a pale yellow/orange, to coral, to some more pink(ish), and some more orangey-brown.
 The images shown are representative, but natural variation will occur.

 Salt Block Cooking